tthorntone/AdNauseam-Wiki/Dashboard:-Settings.md

 **Caveats:**
 - Chromium-based browsers: the feature works only on version 42 and above.
+- Firefox: the only way to prevent local IP address leakage is to disable completely WebRTC.
-- Firefox: WebRTC is required for Firefox Hello to work properly.
+    - WebRTC required for Firefox Hello to work properly.

 ***